randall-coding/discourse-acorn/README.md

 ```

 ## Deploying Acorn
-Now that we have the acorn cli configured, we can create and deploy our acorn image with a few simple commands.
+Now that we have the acorn cli configured, we can deploy our acorn image with a few simple commands.

 Clone the repo locally if you haven't already with: